 Step 4.
 Configure the vnStat PHP Web-Based Interface.

-vnStat also provides a PHP based web interface to show graphical statistics.
-In order to set up vnStat web interface, it required install LAMP stack on CentOS 7.
+vnStat also provides a PHP-based web interface to show graphical statistics.
+In order to set up the vnStat web interface, it required install LAMP stack on CentOS 7.

-Download vnStat PHP code using below given URL.
+Download vnStat PHP code using the below-given URL.

-Extract downloaded archive in web accessible directory, eg: /var/www/html/:
+Extract downloaded archive in the web-accessible directory, eg:

 tar xzf vnstat_php_frontend-1.5.1.tar.gz mv vnstat_php_frontend-1.5.1 /var/www/html/